 If you're thinking of going straight from school into employment, then Maths is quite possibly the most important subject you can take, as the ability to understand and manipulate numbers and mathematical concepts is extremely useful for almost any job.
-Employers rate Maths skills very highly: there is always a demand for employees who can think logically and process information accurately.
+There's always a demand for employees who can think logically and process information accurately.